 Synod Hunger Grants – Our synod will be accepting a special round of applications in our Hunger Grants program to fund congregational feeding programs in this crisis.
 Look for an application posted on the website by April 7.

 State Extends Sales Tax Exemption Certificates – Due to virus-related slowdowns, the state Department of Revenue has extended the Sales Tax Exemption Certificate for our synod and congregations until Sept.
 30. The certificates had been set to expire next week.
 Click the link for a copy of the Sales Tax Exemption Certificate Extension Letter.

 CARES Act ‘forgivable’ loans– The Paycheck Protection Plan (PPP) of the CARES Act, passed by Congress just last week, creates a $350 billion fund for loans to cover small business (including churches) payroll, mortgage and other expenses between Feb.
 15 and June 30.
-The money is loaned on a first-come, first-served basis, so act fast.
-Click here for an update from Clergy Advantage.
-Click here for a flyer from the US Chamber of Commerce.
-Click here to get to the PPP Landing page of the Small Business Administration. which runs the program.
+SEE OUR SPECIAL PACKAGE OF INFORMATION.

 IRS Relief for Congregations – Under the Families First Coronavirus Response Act, congregations may begin taking advantage of two new refundable payroll tax credits, the Paid Sick Leave and Child Care Leave Credits, designed to immediately and fully reimburse them, dollar-for-dollar, for the cost of providing Coronavirus-related leave to their employees.